 My RA Hands: Shades of Pink, Purple, Red, White, and Blue

 My hands can get really cold and alternate between turning whitish to purplish.
-My feet may not get noticeably cold, but they do turn a really interesting shade of blue/purple anytime I have to take off my socks in a doctor’s office for an exam.
+My feet may not get noticeably cold, but they do turn a really interesting shade of blue/purple any time I have to take off my socks in a doctor’s office for an exam.

-Symptoms of Raynaud's syndrome
+Noticing the symptoms of Raynaud's syndrome

 I only noticed this happening a few years into my RA journey.
 When I reported the situation to my rheumatologist (who had already noticed the purple feet), she first suggested wrist/hand warmers or gloves.
 I had already been trying to use these things at home to keep warm, but they helped only a little.